-Action Resumes on Musical Instruments and Protected Species Policy
+CITES Takes Action on Musical Instruments and Protected Species Policy

-November 14 to 25, 2022, the 184 worldwide parties to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) will meet in Panama to participate in the 19th Conference of the Parties (CoP19), where international governments will agree to policies that balance trade and conservation needs for plant and animal species.
-The agenda for the meeting has been released and will include consideration of the Brazilian Pernambuco wood used to produce most bows played by professional string musicians.
-Talks will also include opportunities to improve the CITES Musical Instrument Certificate in use by traveling musicians and orchestras.
+November 14 to 25, 2022, the 184 worldwide parties to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) met in Panama to participate in the 19th Conference of the Parties (CoP19), where international governments set new policies that balance trade and conservation needs for plant and animal species.
+The agenda for the meeting included consideration of the Brazilian Pernambuco wood used to produce most bows played by professional string musicians.
+Talks also included opportunities to improve the CITES Musical Instrument Certificate in use by traveling musicians and orchestras.

-Between now and November, the League of American Orchestras and global music stakeholders, alongside conservation leaders, are preparing for discussions to support international policies that conserve the species that have been used in making musical instruments, while also supporting ongoing use and trade in instruments that may contain wood and other material from species that are now under protection.
-An international collaboration of global organizations representing musicians, musical instrument makers, and other music stakeholders has been directly participating in CITES policy discussions leading up to CoP19 and is shaping policy recommendations as more is known about the proposals under consideration.
+The League of American Orchestras and global music stakeholders, alongside conservation leaders, participated in discussions to support international policies that conserve the species that have been used in making musical instruments, while also supporting ongoing use and trade in instruments that may contain wood and other material from species that are now under protection.
+An international collaboration of global organizations representing musicians, musical instrument makers, and other music stakeholders has been directly participating in CITES policy discussions leading up to CoP19 and advanced specific policy recommendations.

 The CITES Musical Instrument Certificate is a streamlined permit that may be used for international travel with musical instruments that contain Brazilian rosewood, tortoiseshell, reptile skin, ivory, or other protected material.
 In partnership with CITES parties and the conservation community, music stakeholders have undertaken efforts to increase compliance with current permit requirements while simultaneously pursuing policy improvements that will alleviate unnecessary burdens.
-Music stakeholders are pursuing opportunities to streamline and harmonize the use of the Musical Instrument Certificate, and particularly seeking to alleviate the many burdens associated with inspecting instruments and credentialing the permits at international ports of travel.
+Music stakeholders pursued opportunities to streamline and harmonize the use of the Musical Instrument Certificate (PDF), and particularly sought to alleviate the many burdens associated with inspecting instruments and credentialing the permits at international ports of travel.
 The United States (represented at the negotiations by the U.S. Fish and Wildlife Service) successfully led the adoption of two CITES actions that will streamline the CITES Musical Instrument Certificate in use by musicians that travel internationally with instruments.
 CITES policy committees will now initiate consideration of new simplified procedures and electronic permitting strategies that could be adopted at the next Conference of the Parties and would measurably improve opportunities to travel and tour with musical instruments.

-The CoP19 agenda also includes additional procedural recommendations and proposals to list under Appendix II of the convention the following species used in musical instruments: Handroanthus spp., Roseodendron spp., Tabebuia spp., Afzelia spp., Pterocarpus spp., and Khaya spp.
+The CoP19 agenda also included additional procedural recommendations and proposals to list under Appendix II of the convention the following species used in musical instruments: Handroanthus spp.
+(Ipe), Roseodendron spp., Tabebuia spp., Afzelia spp., Pterocarpus spp., and Khaya spp.
 The new controls on these species would require permits for logs, sawn wood, veneer sheets, plywood and transformed wood, but would not impose new permit requirements for travel or trade with finished products.
 Musical instrument stakeholders are committing to partner with CITES on crafting new annotations policies (PDF) that carefully control trade without unintended consequences for musical instruments.
 Procedural policy recommendations include implementation of electronic permitting protocols that could significantly streamline the issuance and use of CITES permits.